mes/opsworks-nat-instance/README.md

 ```text
 cookbook 'opsworks-nat-instance', git: 'git://github.com/tomalessi/opsworks-nat-instance.git'
 ```
-- Provision two NAT instances from the OpsWorks console using the AMI you created earlier within the NAT instance stack/layer, one in each AZ in the Internet accessible subnet.
+- Provision instances from the OpsWorks console within the NAT instance stack/layer, one in each AZ in the Internet accessible subnet.
 - After the instances are provisioned, disable source/destination checks.
 - Populate the partner_id, partner_route and my_route for each NAT instance in the stack custom JSON and run the `setup` lifecycle event on the instances.